eleavydev/redroots-farm/README.md

   - The landing page includes a photograph of Red Roots Farm with vibrant trees, flowers and green grass aiming to give the user an instant 'feel' for the Red Roots Farm space.
   - This section aims to invite the user in to Red Roots Farm with an animation to grab their attention and almost pull them inwards to explore more.
   - The tagline of "Reconnect - Realign - Rediscover" is immediately below the photograph in block capitals.
-This captures the essence of Red Roots Farm and what Claire and Tom would like to help people do when they visit.
+This captures the essence of Red Roots Farm - Claire and Tom hope they can help people to reconnect, realign and rediscover during a visit to Red Roots Farm.

 ## About Us Section